 Carry forward rules

-If you want to make large one-off contributions, you may be able to take advantage of ‘carry forward’ rules, whereby the unused pension allowances from the previous three tax years can be used to make extra contributions.
+If you want to make a large one-off contribution, you may be able to take advantage of the UK’s carry forward rules, which allow you to use any unused pension Annual Allowance from the previous three tax years in addition to this year’s allowance.

-However, to be eligible for this, you must have been a member of a UK-registered pension scheme in the years in question, but you don’t have to have been an active member during this period.
+However, to be eligible to use the carry forward rules, you must have been a member of a UK-registered pension scheme in the years in question, but you don’t have to have been an active member during this period.

 Accessing your pension